bretthacker/Wutnu/README.md

 User accounts have a rudimentary "API Key" generated that is associated with their blob container.
 The "BlobCopy" project is a simple console app that allows list/put/get operations against the container associated with the api key (kept in the settings file).
 The utility makes an API call and, for put and get operations, gets a SAS token to upload and download directly to blob storage.

 ISSUES:
-- There is an ARM project (WutNuRG) in the solution but it's not complete.
 - The report engine "works on my box" but rendering is having an issue in Azure - the report renders and the database is called; it may be font-related.
-- If you decide to use the reports, they are designed to be run from blob storage - create a "reports" container and copy the following from Wutnu.Web/localreports:
-  - TrafficReport.cshtml
-  - TrafficReport.rdlc
-  - _ViewStart.cshtml
-- web.config has application settings commented out and is wired to look for "settings.config".
-You will need to comment out the settings.config call and uncomment the local settings, or create your own settings.config.
-- The ARM template has all of the application settings defined for the web app, but it's not ready for deployment yet.
 - This is sample code - it's strictly a proof of concept.

 INSTALLATION: